Our Price Setting and Listing Policies

 greenbar.gif

-The high fees charged by Airbnb and VRBO (and others, such as TripAdvisor) to our renting guests — as well as to ourselves as hosts — have become a thorn in our traditional vacation renting concept which is guided by affordability.
-Seeing third-party brokers charge our valued renting guests horrendous fees, commissions, and taxes in addition to our own fair pricing is, in our view, untenable.
+The high fees charged by vacation rental brokers , such as Airbnb and VRBO, to our renting guests — as well as to ourselves as hosts — have become a thorn in our traditional vacation renting concept which is guided by reasonableness and affordability.
+Seeing third-party brokers charge our valued renting guests horrendous fees, commissions, and compounded taxes, compared to our own fair pricing is, in our view, unconscionable.

 About 20% commissions and fees are charged by Airbnb and VRBO.

-About 15% TOT taxes and HOA fees are imposed.
+About 15% TOT taxes and HOA fees are imposed by localities.

 Thus, our guests end up paying upwards of 35% in taxes and broker charges.